nancychuchu/R10-Conference-App/README.md

 ## Personal Learnings

 This project provided exposure with using react-native to build an iOS and Android native app in tandem.
-It practiced the use of React Native's UI components such as <View>, <Text>, <ScrollView> <Image> and <TouchableOpacity> to build up the app's user interface.
-The Schedule and Faves screens of the app leveraged the use of a <SectionList> component populated with data fetched using GraphQL.
+It practiced the use of React Native's UI components such as View, Text, ScrollView, Image and TouchableOpacity to build up the app's user interface.
+The Schedule and Faves screens of the app leveraged the use of a SectionList component populated with data fetched using GraphQL.
 The project also provided the opportunity to become familiar with React Native's debugger for troubleshooting.

 ## Author